chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/proteomics/qc_report.md

-## From Quantified Expression Profiles to QC Report
+From Quantified Expression Profiles to QC Report

+!!! note
+    You can find the source code on [chinese-quartet/quartet-protqc-report](https://github.com/chinese-quartet/quartet-protqc-report.git)

+## Prepare data & metadata files

 ### Data File